We started Happy Campers out of our love for wellness and happiness.

 For us, it makes all the sense in the world that our own health is intertwined with the health of our planet and the environment around us.

-Our commitment to Sustainability begins with a plan to go PLASTIC-NEUTRAL by end of 2021.
+Our commitment to Sustainability begins with being 100% PLASTIC-NEUTRAL!

 Our concrete initiatives

 Happy Campers is a part of the Impact Collective.
 This means that for every loaf sold, we offset its environmental impact by reclaiming 100% of its packaging (in weight) from ocean-bound plastic.
 The Impact Collective is a group of forward-thinking brands and together, we invest in certified community plastic collection projects in the areas of the world most impacted by plastic pollution due to ocean currents – Haiti, Indonesia, the Philippines and India.

 All Happy Campers Bars are now packaged in home-compostable wrappers.
 Happy Campers uses 100% compostable wrappers made from renewable wood pulp, which means they will decompose in your home compost within 8-16 weeks.
 The material is certified by the Biodegradable Products Institute to the ASTM D6400 standard, which means it meets all the world’s compostable standards, including home composting.